Family’s journey leads to School of Dentistry

 When they finally reached the United States and safety in 1981, Pham and Dang kept close contact with Coble.
 By 1983, both were enrolled in the VCU School of Dentistry to finish their dental education.
 They graduated in 1987 – the first of 10 VCU graduates in their family, mostly from the School of Dentistry.

-In December 2016, the couple pledged $25,000 to establish an endowed scholarship in the School of Dentistry.
+In December 2016, the couple pledged $25,000 in support of the Make It Real Campaign for VCU to establish an endowed scholarship in the School of Dentistry.
 The Pham-Dang Family Scholarship will be awarded to a D.D.S. candidate who demonstrates extreme financial need and is in good academic standing.
 Preference will be given to a student with dependents.

 Pham and Dang know firsthand the struggles faced by students with children.
 When they began dental school, their son was eight months old.
 Pham worked nights as a parking attendant to provide for the family.
 He remembers the relief and encouragement he experienced when he received financial assistance from the school.